-A short drive takes us to Sundarijal and the start of the trek.
+After healthy breakfast, we take a half an hour drive to Sundarijal from the city to reach the trek starting point.
 We follow Kathmandu's water supply pipe steeply uphill and come out into typical terraced farmland and already the views back to the city are good, planes landing at the airport looking like toys!
 Continuing up onto a ridge, we enter the forests of the Shivapuri, bamboo, holly-leaved oak and epiphytic ferns and orchids.
-Glimpses through the trees show that we have crossed the watershed and are beginning to descend a ridge on the opposite side and, as the trees clear even more, views open up towards the Jugal Himal, the Langtang peaks and the Ganesh Himal.
-We soon reach Chisopani (2300m.), a ridgetop collection of teahouses, for the night - choose a tent position ready to watch the sunrise over the eastern Himalaya in the morning!.
+Glimpses through the trees show that we have crossed the watershed and are beginning to descend a ridge on the opposite side and, as the trees clear even more, views open up towards Jugal Himal, Langtang peaks and Ganesh Himal.
+We soon reach Chisopani (2300m), a ridgetop collection of teahouses for the night.
+Overnight at Local Lodge..

-An excellent morning's walking takes us back up onto the main ridge, with sensational views across a middle ground of blue ridges, to the peaks of the Rowaling and the western Khumbu.
-Undulations, traverses and short climbs bring us along the crest to Tharepati (3490m.).
-In the spring there will be flowering rhododendrons, in the autumn, the reds and yellows of berberis and birch.
+An excellent morning walking takes us back up onto the main ridge, with sensational views across a middle ground of blue ridges, to the peaks of the Rowaling and the western Khumbu.
+Undulating traverses and short climbs bring us along the crest to Tharepati (3490m).
+In the spring there will be flowering rhododendrons, in the autumn, the reds and yellows of berberris and birch.
 Our trail now swings away from the ridge and crosses some very steep ground at the head of the valley of the Tadi Khola, aiming for the distant Laurebina La.
-The path takes a series of quite short but steep ups and downs, past the tiny settlement of Ghopte, to the equally small one of Phedi (3500m.) for the night.
-The surrounds are dramatic, deep gullies and waterfalls, pinnacled ridges and scatterings of pines and arching bamboo, silhouetted against a blue sky - or ethereal in the mist!.
+The path takes a series of quite short but steep ups and downs, past the tiny settlement of Ghopte, to the equally small one of Phedi (3500m) for the night.
+The surroundings are dramatic deep gullies and waterfalls, pinnacled ridges and scatterings of pines and arching bamboo, silhouetted against a blue sky - or ethereal in the mist!
+Overnight at Local Lodge .

-This morning we have a long and steady climb upto the Laurebina La (4610m.), the high point of this trek, through pastures and past small crags, to reach the pass, just above a small lake.
-The views do not really appear until you have walked a bit further, rounding a corner and then looking down towards the Gosiakunda (4336m) - the very best views are to be had by climbing one of the small hills, either to the right or left, for a panorama of the Manaslu and Ganesh Himal and the very close looking and very snowy peaks of the Langtang.
-We soon reach the holy lake of Gosiankund, the black rock in the middle said to be the head of Shiva, the waters formed by him from a glacier, to slake his thirst after drinking poison.
-During the full moon in August, the place is thronging with Hindu pilgrims.
-We now follow an excellently constructed path, contouring the north side of the valley, now the headwaters of the Trisuli Khola, to come out onto a ridge that overlooks the main Langtang Valley, with Syrabrubensi almost 3000m. below!
-We descend the ridge to the few lodges of Laurebina Yak (3950m.) where we can leisurely watch the sunset behind Manaslu and the Ganesh, and rise again, making the mountains glow pink, beyond the misty depths of the valley of the Bhote Kosi.
-The mountains of Tibet are clearly in view, just right of the Ganesh peaks..
+This morning we have a long and steady climb up to the Laurebina La (4610m), the high point of this trek, through pastures and past small crags, to reach the pass, just above a small lake.
+The views do not really appear until you have walked a bit further, rounding a corner and then looking down towards the Gosiakunda (4380m) - the very best views are to be had by climbing one of the small hills, either to the right or left, for a panorama of the Manaslu and Ganesh Himal and the very close looking and very snowy peaks of the Langtang.
+We soon reach the holy lake of Gosiankunda, where the black rock in the middle is said to be the head of Shiva.
+The water nearby from a glacier is said to have formed by him to slake his thirst after drinking poison.
+During the full moon in August, the place throngs with Hindu pilgrims and shamans.
+We now follow an excellently constructed path, contouring the north side of the valley, now the headwaters of the Trisuli Khola, to come out onto a ridge that overlooks the main Langtang Valley, with Syrabrubensi almost 3000m.
+We descend the ridge to the few lodges of Laurebina Yak (3950m.) where we can leisurely watch the sunset behind Manaslu and Ganesh, and rise again, making the mountains glow pink, beyond the misty depths of the valley of Bhote Kosi.
+The mountains of Tibet are clearly in view, just right of Ganesh Himal.
+Overnight at Local Lodge .

-By bus, via Trisuli Bazaar and the long climb over the mountains and into the Kathmandu Valley.
-In the vicinity of Ranipauwa, there is a classic panorama, including the Annapurnas, the Manaslu and Ganesh Himal, the now familiar Langtang Lirung and much of the earlier part of the trek.
-And then thoughts turn to a hot bath and a hotel bed!.
+We drive to Trishuli Bazaar and the long climb over the mountains and into the Kathmandu Valley.
+In the vicinity of Ranipauwa, there is a classic panorama, including the Annapurnas, Manaslu, Ganesh Himal, and the now familiar Langtang Lirung.
+Overnight at hotel .

 This trek is quite demanding.
 It involves approximately 6 to 8 hours of trekking on up and down well marked trails.
 No previous experience is required, you should be moderately fit, used to some regular exercise and enjoy walking in the high altitude conditions.